nodejs/node/doc/api/buffer.md

   better choice when encoding or decoding ASCII-only text.
 It is only provided for legacy compatibility.

 * `'binary'`: Alias for `'latin1'`.
-See [binary strings][] for more background on this topic.
   The name of this encoding can be very misleading, as all of the encodings listed here convert between strings and binary data.
 For converting between strings and `Buffer`s, typically `'utf8'` is the right choice.